In 2011 CMS NSW & ACT became an Incorporated Company which required it to establish a Board of Directors to replace the Executive Committee.

 General Secretary, CMS NSW & ACT

 Greg became a convinced Christian at the St Martin’s Kensington Confirmees House Party in 1961.
 Prior to entering Moore Theological College, he worked in Information Technology.
-Since his ordination in 1972, he has served in the parishes of Darling Point, Pymble and Fairfield, with CMS in Jakarta, Indonesia and in Armidale, Greenwich and Leura.
-He continues to minister in his home church, North Epping and in other parishes as locum tenens.
-He has also been a member of the Parramatta Anglican Regional Council, a member of The Bishop in Council and The Council of Triers of the Armidale Diocese and served on a number of church, school and community committees, councils and boards.
+Since his ordination in 1972, he has served in the parishes of Darling Point, Pymble and Fairfield, with CMS in Jakarta, Indonesia, and in Armidale, Greenwich and Leura.
+He continues to minister at his home church in North Epping and in other parishes as locum tenens.
+He has also been a member of the Parramatta Anglican Regional Council, a member of The Bishop in Council and The Council of Triers of the Armidale Diocese and served on a number of church, school and community committees, councils and Boards.

 With his wife Christine, Greg has had a long association with CMS.
-Since the mid 1970s he has been a sometime member of General Committee and Executive (NSW/ACT Branch and Qld/Nthn NSW Branch); Branch Candidates Committee (NSW/ACT), of which he is the current Chairman and as a Missionary in Full Connection (1980-1989).
+Since the mid 1970s he has been a sometime member of General Committee and Executive (NSW & ACT Branch and QNNSW Branch); Branch Candidates Committee (NSW & ACT), of which he is the current Chairman and as a missionary in Full Connection (1980-1989).

 “The command of our Lord Jesus Christ to make disciples of all nations compels me to be involved.
 Supporting CMS in its work is one way of doing that.”

 Diploma of Physiotherapy, Graduate Diploma of Bible and Missions